Rule 3-306. Language access in the courts.

 (3) Application, training, testing, roster.

-(3)(A) Subject to the availability of funding, and in consultation with the committee, the administrative office of the courts shall establish programs to certify and approve court interpreters in English and the non-English languages most frequently needed in the courts.
-The administrative office shall publish a roster of certified interpreters and a roster of approved interpreters.
-To be certified or approved, an applicant shall:
+(3)(A) Subject to the availability of funding, and in consultation with the committee, the administrative office of the courts shall establish programs to certify and approve interpreters in English and the non-English languages most frequently needed in the courts.
+The administrative office shall publish a roster of certified, approved, and registered interpreters.
+To be certified, approved or registered, an applicant shall:

 (3)(A)(i) file an application form approved by the administrative office;